alkalisummer/google-trends-js/README.md

 A TypeScript library for interacting with the Google Trends API.
 This package provides a simple and type-safe way to access Google Trends data programmatically.

+This API was developed based on @shaivpidadi/trends-js with some added and modified features.

 ## Installation

 ```bash